This is the first installment in our three part series about Testosterone-

 Is It Better to Be High-Normal, as Opposed To Just Normal?

-Yes, as seen above those are the average levels of men within those age ranges.
+As seen above those are the average levels of men within those age ranges.

 However, there is an upper and lower limit as well, with it being better to strive for the upper end whenever possible.